-- Turning the spotlight on SMEs: Law enforcement agencies no longer focus on large multi-national businesses.
+- Turning the spotlight on SMEs: Law enforcement agencies no longer focus on large multi-national companies.
 SMEs with an international presence are also increasingly the focus of prosecutors.23 - Extraterritorial reach: Law enforcement is increasingly global.
 The world's two most prominent national laws, the US FCPA and UK Bribery Act 2010, both have extraterritorial reach.
-In the case of the FCPA, US enforcement agencies exert jurisdiction over non-US businesses on the basis of apparently remote actions, such as the sending of incriminating emails across US-based servers, or making financial transfers through a US bank account. - Innovative approaches are increasing the risk of getting caught: The risk of detection is rising, for example due to industry-specific investigations, or incentives for whistle-blowers.
+In the case of the FCPA, US enforcement agencies exert jurisdiction over non-US companies on the basis of apparently remote actions, such as the sending of incriminating emails across US-based servers, or making financial transfers through a US bank account. - Innovative approaches are increasing the risk of getting caught: The risk of detection is rising, for example due to industry-specific investigations, or incentives for whistle-blowers. - > Industry-specific investigations are becoming increasingly frequent, sweeping companies of all sizes within a particular sector.
+In 2010, in the first such industry sweep, US authorities reached settlements with companies in the oil services industry for allegedly violating the FCPA by paying millions of dollars in bribes to foreign officials, "to receive preferential treatment and improper benefits during the customs process".
+Cheryl J. Scarboro, then Chief of the US Securities and Exchange Commission (SEC) FCPA Unit, stated that the "FCPA Unit will continue to focus on industry-wide sweeps, and no industry is immune from investigation."